Riverwoods, Illinois: Geography

+Riverwoods is a suburb of the city of Chicago, located in the extreme northeastern region of Illinois.
+According to the 2010 census, Riverwoods has a total area of 4.016 sqmi, of which 3.97 sqmi (or 98.85%) is land and 0.046 sqmi (or 1.15%) is water.

 Architecture

 Riverwoods features many significant examples of midcentury residential design, including over 40 homes designed by "prairie modernist" architect Edward Humrich.
 A recent wave of teardowns and the lack of a local preservation ordinance led the Landmarks Preservation Council of Illinois to identify Riverwoods in 2006 as one of the Chicago region's communities most threatened by overdevelopment.